Building a Jamstack blog with free Cloudflare hosting and SEO

 Example of Open Graph meta tags for the blog site

 We have added the general information of our site but we should override that information when we link a blog post directly with its own information.
-Since we have a page for displaying the post's content we only need to open pages/_.vue

 and add the following metadata: